OU-Libraries/cdm-util-scripts/README.md

     printcdminfo https://media.library.ohio.edu > ou-collections.txt

-`printcdminfo` also has an `--output` option that will write CSV and JSON, as:
+This will create a text file called `ou-collections.txt` containing `printcdminfo` output in the current directory. `printcdminfo` also has an `--output` option that will write CSV and JSON, as:

     printcdminfo https://media.library.ohio.edu --alias donswaim --output csv > donswaim-fields.csv